 Arrangements for the moderation of the assessed work

-The grades you give yourself will be carefully considered by your faculty assessors when they write your summative feedback.
+The grades you give yourself will be carefully considered by two assessors when they write your summative feedback.

 Moderation occurs before External Examiners review the operation of the marking and internal moderation process.
 The form of moderation used is double-marking.
 (See Regulation 31.1 ) Since this is a 40 Credit Course, it is double-marked.
-This means that your final course grade will be determined by two faculty assessors; neither assessor will be your course/Basho Tutor.
+This means that your final course grade will be determined by two faculty assessors; neither assessor will be your course tutor.